 “For on our team on Christopher Dragon, this is usually our third or fourth regatta of the year,” he says.
 “So we hope we are in our groove by this point.
 For some boats, it’s the first and race of the year.
 It’s hard to get up to speed with the quality of racing at the Annual Regatta.”

-But just like with the stock market, past performance is no guarantee of future success.
+But just like with the stock market, experts who know how to invest in stocks would advise that past performance is no guarantee of future success.
 Weiss and his team are enjoying a strong start to the 2019 campaign, with a second in Larchmont Yacht Club’s Edlu Race and a third at American Yacht Club’s Spring Series, but they will be sure to do their homework this weekend.

 “We also have had a lot of consistency with our team over the last 10 years, the same people on tactics and navigation really helps in Newport,” he says.
 “We get out early and practice on the course.
 Paying attention to temperature, sun and clouds.
 Seabreeze is big here and figuring out which side of the course to be on makes huge difference.”